jcarrano/fv-libc/README.md

   newlib or any of that stuff.)
 - Keep the original C code as is: the way klibc is written makes it harder to verify, but that's the challenge.
+- Be independent of other C libraries' headers (using the compiler provided headers is OK).
+This includes Frama-C headers too.

 # Non goals